ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Inner Sanctum Rooms.md

 There is also a painting above the letter of some train tracks, maybe even a train station.
 There is a sign that says Reddington.
 There is a statue of an angel with a top hot.

 So in conclusion the first place Herbert when was Orinda Aries.
 That is part of the solution to the puzzle in room 46.

+# Room 3
+This is the room of Arch Aries.
+See